c0untd0wn/racket-aheui/README.md

 is also possible.

 ## Test
-This implementation passes all tests except logo. logo.aheui takes so long that even I didn't have enough patience to wait for it.
+This implementation passes all tests. logo.aheui took approximately 25 minutes on my 2012 Macbook Air.

 To run tests using [Aheui snippets](https://github.com/aheui/snippets), create executable from DrRacket.